d-shap/conditional-values/README.md

 The main purpose is to find the best result from many predefined conditions.

 For example, we should edit form fields based on some conditions.
-This conditions could be:
+These conditions could be:
-* form type with many different values (contract, order, incoming document, etc.)
+* form type with many values (contract, order, incoming document, etc.)
-* form state with many different values (draft, approval, active, etc.)
+* form state with many values (draft, approval, active, etc.)
 * user role (viewer, editor, administrator, etc.)
 * some other conditions

-And based on this conditions there are different editable fields (title, subject, due date, etc.).
+And based on these conditions there are different editable fields (title, subject, due date, etc.).

 First we create a `ValueSet` object for each distinct condition and store this objects in a single `ConditionalValues` object:
 ```